j354374/fed-scripting/assignment1/assignment1-readme.md

  ```
  <button type="button" id="calc-btn">Calculate!</button><br>
  ```
 I have done this to remove all the javascript from the HTML file and use an on-click listening in the JavaScript file.
+I have also removed commented out code that is no longer used.

 I have now changed the code to the following: